lostjarred/MC-CT-ThermalExpansionGreg/README.txt

 ====---- Thermal Expansion Gregtech ----====
-Crafttweaker script to help with add gregtech to a pack Tested with Gregtech CEU Version : 1.12.2-2.7.3-beta
+Crafttweaker script to help with adding gregtech to a pack Tested with Gregtech CEU Version : 1.12.2-2.7.3-beta

 ==-- Craftweaker Priorities --==